neonidian/selenium-java-bdd-tests/README.md

   to use system properties, XML configuration and more when needed

 ## Test framework
-* Page object model is used.
-This enables reusability and easy maintenance
+* Page object model is used
 * The [pages package](src/test/java/com/mitigram/web/pages) defines the functionality to be performed in a web page
 * The [framework package](src/test/java/com/mitigram/web/framework) defines the Selenium based framework to perform actions in the browser
 * The [regressiontests package](src/test/java/com/mitigram/web/regressiontests) provides the glue code for Cucumber tests based on priority